parthmern/OPS102-Operating-System/README.md

 - GUls are well-suited to graphical tasks, such as editing images and documents.
 However, they may require excessive repetitive actions in some situations.
 - CLIs are well-suited to automation, such as mass-conversion of thousands of images.
 However, they're not well suited to occasional tasks.
 - GUls require far more data than CLIs.
 A typical CLI display contains about 2 kilobytes of data; a typical HD GUI display contains about 6 megabytes (6000 kilobytes) of data.
 Therefore, CLIs are often used over remote connections.
+- A text user interface (TUI) utilizes the same display technology as a CLI but presents a full-screen interface instead of scrolling command-and-response output.

 ### System Libraries
 - its like function that performs similar task all time